objectlab/ObjectlabPartyVisualization/bar/README.md

 Upon page load the client would do an initial request for 'people-at-the-bar' data.
 Then go through the following steps and when completed start all over again:

-1. Remove people who had left the bar area from the screen
+1. Remove people who had left the bar area
-2. Display new arrivals one at a time as described in great detail already
+2. Display new arrivals one at a time
-3. Update photos and screen names for people what are still at the bar
+3. Update photos and screen names for people still at the bar
-4. Then make the next request to the server for new data.
+4. Poll the server for new data

+D3 makes binding data to DOM elements very easy, so we could have simply done this with the usual `d3.selectAll().data()...` but this would have everybody who is new come onto the screen at once.
+Not really typical bar behaviour, more of an explosion which is definitely not what we were looking for.

+So instead I implemented a helper that would compare newly vs previously loaded people identifying people who had left, changed are are new.
+For the details take a quick lokk at the data helper functions in the source.

 ```javascript